sidharthvinod24/JiBaBoom/worksheets/code_style.md

 ## Examples

-Based on your chosen style guide, give an example of a code that follows the code style and an example of a code that does not follow the code style.
+Based on your chosen rules, give an example of a code that follows the code style and an example of a code that does not follow the code style.
 The examples you give should cover all the above defined rule.

 ### Good Example